 North Carolina's beach and waterfront access sites are categorized into four groups: Regional, Neighborhood, Local, and Waterfront.
-The latest state-wide update of these data began in 2005.
-The initial data were collected in 1996.
+Initial site location data were collected in 1996 with ongoing updates occuring since 2005.

 Regional access sites are generally the largest and often feature restrooms, showers, picnic tables, and ample parking (25+).